 Interested in adopting from foster care?
 Not every placement is a potential permanent one so interested families should decide if fostering or fostering to adopt is the right fit.
-Though it is possible a foster child’s situation will change, family reunification is always the first and primary goal.
+Though a foster child’s situation may change, family reunification is always the first and primary goal.
 Only once every effort to reunite the child with their biological parents/guardians and/or relatives has been exhausted will adoption from foster care be considered.
 That said, there are an estimated 100,000 children in the foster care system whose parental rights have been terminated.
 These children are eligible for adoption and many reside in the state of California.
-Visit the adoption photolistings page or speak with a state foster family agency to get started.
+Visit the adoption photo listings page or speak with a state foster family agency to get started.

 Want to learn more about how to become a foster parent in California?
 Visit the California Department of Social Services page to access more information.